freya022/BotCommands-Wiki/docs/setup/getting-started.md

 === "Spring IoC"

-    The framework also supports Spring IoC, add the library and it will run by itself.
+    The framework also supports Spring IoC, add the library, add the package of your application with the `scanBasePackages` value of your `#!java @SpringBootApplication`, and voilà.

     !!! note
         You can always disable it by adding `BotCommandsAutoConfiguration` to the `exclude` value of your `#!java @SpringBootApplication`.

-    If the `#!java @SpringBootApplication` annotation isn't enough to detect commands and other handles, you can add component scans for your classes.

     Configuration of the framework is then done either by using application properties (with the prefix being either `botcommands` or `jda`), or by implementing configurers, see the [`BConfigurer` inheritors](https://docs.bc.freya02.dev/-bot-commands/io.github.freya022.botcommands.api.core.config/-b-configurer/index.html).